dberma02/budgee/README.md

 So far, I have implemented most of the functionality necessary from the API.
 I have successfully implemented an early stage version of the table and graphs pages, each of which pull data from the API.
 At the moment, the data is staged with sample transaction information.
-I plan to implement the upload transaction data via csv.
+I plan to implement an uploader, so that one can upload hes/her own transaction data via csv.
 I plan to implement in-cell editing of the category column of the table where the user can categorize his/her spending data.
 I have currently implemented one graph of the spending data.
 I have not yet implemented any of the forecasts component.